 For Linux: The evaluator shall run the application while monitoring it with the utility strace.
 The evaluator shall make security-related changes to its configuration.
-The evaluator shall verify that strace logs corresponding changes to configuration files that reside in /etc (for system-specific configuration) or in the user's home directory (for user-specific configuration).
+The evaluator shall verify that strace logs corresponding changes to configuration files that reside in /etc (for system-specific configuration), in the user's home directory (for user-specific configuration), or /var/lib/ (for configurations controlled by UI and not intended to be directly modified by an administrator).